This Is Managing Residents 101

 Details, Details, Details

-Make sure your lease agreement is thorough.
+Secondly, make sure your lease agreement is thorough.
 This is the legal document that will articulate the rights and responsibilities between you and your resident.
 Make sure you over-document versus under-document details like when rent is due, how rent is collected, property alterations, pest control, pets, parking, landscaping, etc., etc.

 While we don’t want to anticipate problems, we need to appreciate that some preparation today will pay off in dividends if (and when) the relationship sours later.

-Every element of rental life needs to be clearly stated and easily understood.
+Thirdly, every element of rental life needs to be clearly stated and easily understood.
 Collection of rent, scheduling repairs, or handling complaints need to be spelled out for all to understand and execute.

 Privacy is Paramount

-If you make procedures and expectations clearly explained, you can give the residents all the privacy they could ever want.
+Fourth, if you make procedures and expectations clearly explained, you can give the residents all the privacy they could ever want.
 Don’t access the property without permission, short of a major emergency.
 Be sure to provide the residents with two weeks notice before you access the property for inspection or repairs.
 This type of professional interaction will be a win/win for all involved.

-Have some compelling incentives for your best clients.
+Fifth, have some compelling incentives for your best clients.
 Losing a good resident happens, but it makes your life much harder.
 So be creative and innovative to find out what your residents might want if they resign their leases.

-The opposite side of incentivizing good residents is handling bad residents properly.
+Sixth, the opposite side of incentivizing good residents is handling bad residents properly.
 Bad behavior must be handled quickly or you will lose the good residents you’ve worked hard to attract.
 At Safe Harbor, we have decades of helping our clients evict bad residents with dignity and respect for all local laws.

-This Managing Residents 101 post was just a quick primer on resident management.
+And finally, this Managing Residents 101 post was just a quick primer on resident management.
 Here at Safe Harbor, we are professionals at making your rental properties successful and profitable.
 Right now, we have proven practices that will make every issue we just alluded to work smoothly.
 We have far more advice to share with you than at this blog, and best of all, we are just a phone call away.
 We’d love to help!

 Like it?
 Share with a friend!